After four days in Alaska’s big smoke, I was more than ready to leave.

 We cooked together in the kitchen and shared meals around the giant table.
 Fresh fish caught by a fishing guide who was staying there, a delicious Japanese curry.
 Green tea in the tiny lounge.
 Soaking up the sun on the deck on an unusually hot day.

-After hiking the astounding Harding Icefield trail (more to come on that soon), we celebrated with a pub crawl from the Seward Alehouse where all the locals turned around and looked at us when we walked in (just like in the movies), then onto the Yukon Bar where there was live music and hundreds of one dollar bills stuck to the walls and roof, with messages and signatures scribbled on them.
+After hiking the astounding Harding Icefield trail, we celebrated with a pub crawl from the Seward Alehouse where all the locals turned around and looked at us when we walked in (just like in the movies), then onto the Yukon Bar where there was live music and hundreds of one dollar bills stuck to the walls and roof, with messages and signatures scribbled on them.

 The mild hangover the next morning was worth it for the fun we had that night.